Police officers shoot man on edge of Shadle Park High School

 "I said, 'Was that gunfire?'
 And he goes, 'Yes, get back in your house,'" Martens-Haworth said.

-She said high school track and field students were practicing at the track across the street from her home when gunfire erupted.
+She said track and field students were practicing at the track across the street from her home when gunfire erupted.

 The "most alarming" part was watching the coaches escorting about 20 athletes to the other end of the track, she said.